Wellbeing

 Junior Leadership Positions:

-• SRC Leaders - One boy and One Girl from each grade - Years 8-11.
+One boy and one girl from each grade - Years 8-11

 The primary role of the Student Representative Council (SRC) is to represent the views and concerns of the students at Marian Catholic College, and to advocate for them, in raising their views and concerns.
 The SRC aims to build a strong, healthy student community based on co-operation, positive relationships, and the College Mission Statement, Motto, and Gospel values.